changeworld/azure-docs.pl-pl/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example---using-oauth-authentication-accessing-cloud-odata-source"></a>Przykład — za pomocą uwierzytelniania OAuth, uzyskiwanie dostępu do chmury źródła OData
+#### <a name="example---using-oauth-authentication-accessing-cloud-odata-source"></a>Przykład — używanie uwierzytelniania OAuth do uzyskiwania dostępu do źródła danych OData w chmurze
 ```json
 {
     "name": "inputLinkedService",